 Speaking of which, these are the steps you should follow in both Sandbox and Production environments.

-SKErrorDomain Error 0 in sandbox and production
+SKErrorDomain Error 0 in Sandbox and Production

 Verify your sandbox account.
 Ensure that your sandbox tester account is correctly set up in App Store Connect.
 Sign out of any real Apple ID accounts in your device settings and then, from within the app, attempt an in-app purchase.
 You’ll be prompted to sign in, and you should use your sandbox account credentials.